bmfrosty/SimpleBX/README.md

 # Referee Section

 This is a system made out of house rules.
 I wholeheartedly recommend you house rule everything anyway.
-I feel like it isn't actually simple and SimpleBX is a bit of a misnomer.

 ## Death and Dying
 Death and Dying are detrimental to getting some characters high enough level for a higher level campaign.
 These are some rules to try and blunt that a bit.